chaos-ad/moon/README.md

 ## Todo:
 * Get rid of libboost_thread dependency, and replace queue with just a mutex & condition variable
+* Embed header-only part of boost to the build
 * Convert erlang strings to lua strings properly